Language and Names

 One of the most important themes of The House on Mango Street is the power of words.
 Esperanza first learns that the lack of language (especially English) means powerlessness, as with Mamacita, who is trapped in her apartment by her ignorance and fear of English.
 This leads to Esperanza understanding the power of controlling language, which first comes through the idea of names.
-Esperanza has only one name while most characters have several –…(read full theme analysis)
+Esperanza has only one name while most characters have several –…read analysis of Language and Names

 From the start of the book Esperanza realizes that men and women live in “separate worlds,” and that women are nearly powerless in her society.
 There is a constant conflict between being a sexual being and keeping one’s freedom, as most of the book’s female characters are trapped both by abusive husbands and needy children.
 Esperanza comes to recognize this dichotomy as she is caught between her own budding sexuality and her desire for freedom.

 Esperanza’s essential goal is to be an autonomous individual who controls her own choices, a desire driven by her observations of the many trapped and powerless people of Mango Street.
 This desire is physically represented by her dream of a new house in a different place – at first it is a house for her family, but by the story’s end it is a house that she alone owns, where she can write.
-She…(read full theme analysis)
+She…read analysis of Identity and Autonomy

 Dreams and beauty are spread throughout The House on Mango Street, and most often come as a means of escaping the harsh realities of life.
 Esperanza’s name means “hope” in Spanish, and dreams and beauty pervade even the writing style, which is poetic and dreamlike and scattered with internal rhymes like “their height was not tall, and their feet were very small.”
 Esperanza’s dream of a house also recurs throughout the book.